top of page

 Dear friend of the Ecce Homo Pilgrim House in Jerusalem,

 Earlier this year, we had the pleasure of welcoming you to our Ecce Homo house in the heart of the Old City of Jerusalem.
-For many pilgrims until today, visiting the Holy Land represents an important and unique experience in their human and spiritual journey.
-We hope that this has been the case also for you and that your stay at the Ecce Homo Convent has been helpful for a good pilgrimage.
+For many pilgrims, visiting the Holy Land represents an important and unique experience in their human and spiritual journey.
+We hope that this has been the case for you and that your stay at the Ecce Homo Convent has been helpful for a good pilgrimage.

-But trust in the Providence does not prevent difficulties and uncertainties about the future.
-Like the rest of the population, we are suffering from the war that has been going on for two years, from the climate of tension and insecurity, and also from the decrease in the number of pilgrims, especially since the economic balance of the house had already been affected by the covid years.
+But trust in Providence does not prevent difficulties and uncertainties about the future.
+Like the rest of the population, we are suffering from the war that has been going on for two years, from the climate of tension and insecurity, and also from the decrease in the number of pilgrims.
 In 2024, the occupancy was only 7% of what it was on average until 2019.
 Our economic situation is becoming untenable.

 That is why we reach out to you today, as we dare to believe that you will be willing to support the mission carried out in Jerusalem by our two communities and all that it represents.
 First of all, it is about keeping a faithful Church presence in order to accommodate pilgrims from abroad, but also to encourage Christians in the Holy Land and more generally in the Middle East to stay, at a time when many are tempted to leave.